Defining Firearms in the State of California

 We can work to show you were not in possession of an item that met the definition of a firearm.
 This may help to lessen your charges in some cases.
 We can also take steps to show that you had the appropriate permits to carry or use a firearm.

-Our team can advise you on how to handle questioning by police officers and the prosecution.
-Allow us to help you get your charges reduced or even dismissed.
-We’ll also stand up for you in court.
-Learn all of your legal options by contacting us right now.
+Our criminal defense attorneys are advised on the penal code and can advise you on how to handle questioning by police officers and the prosecution.
+Allow us to help you get your charges reduced or even dismissed with our top-tier legal defense strategies.
+We’ll also stand up for you and your firearms rights in court.

 Fight Firearm Charges With a Lawyer from the Simmrin Law Group

-Want information about how to fight charges involving firearms under Penal Code 16520 in California?
-Reach out to the Simmrin Law Group for assistance if you face charges involved with a gun crime.
+Want information about how to fight charges involving firearms under California Penal Code Section 16520: Definition of a Firearm?
+Reach out to the experienced attorneys at Simmrin Law Group for assistance if you face charges involved with a gun crime.

 You can count on our criminal defense lawyers here in Los Angeles.
-Just complete our online contact form to get started.
-You can also call us for a free consultation.
-We will review your case, answer all your questions, and advise you on the best path forward as you fight these charges.
+Contact us now, and we will review your case, answer all your questions, and advise you on the best path forward as you fight for your firearms rights.